fhoedemakers/pico-infonesPlus/README.md

 ## About two player games

-The emulator supports two player games using two NES controllers or an USB gamecontroller and a NES controller connected to controller port of player 2.
-The USB controller is always player 1.
+The emulator supports two player games using two NES controllers or an USB gamecontroller and a NES controller.

 > [!NOTE]
-> You cannot use two USB controllers for two player mode.
+> You cannot use two USB controllers for two player games.
 > At the moment only one USB controller is recognized by the driver.
-> The second controller must be a NES controller.
-In this config the NES controller port must be wired up to the GPIO pins of player 2.
-See configurations below.
+In this case the USB controller is always player 1, player 2 must be a NES controller.

 ***